corda/corda-gradle-plugins/cordapp-cpk2/README.md

 cordaReleaseVersion = '5.0.0'
 ```

-Applying the `cordapp-cpk` plugin implicitly applies both Gradle's `java-library` plugin and Bnd's `builder` plugin,
+Applying the `cordapp-cpk2` plugin implicitly applies both Gradle's `java-library` plugin and Bnd's `builder` plugin,
 which means that the output of the `jar` task will also become an OSGi bundle.
-The `cordapp-cpk` plugin assigns
+The `cordapp-cpk2` plugin assigns
 the following default OSGi attributes to the bundle:

 - `Bundle-SymbolicName`: `${project.group}.${archiveBaseName}[-${archiveAppendix}][-${archiveClassifier}]`